oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 ![](./images/lab2_025.png " ")

-We have used Python code and adjusted to this labs requirements.You can download [lab2.zip](./files/lab2.zip) to your laptop.
+We have used original Python code and adjusted it to this labs requirements.
+You will upload this adjusted code to your OCI environment and run it there.

-1. Step 1: Download [lab2.zip](./files/lab2.zip) to your computer.
+1. Step 1: Download Python code.

+    Download [lab2.zip](./files/lab2.zip) to your computer.

-    You don't have to extract the zip file on your laptop as you will upload it to your OCI environment.
-In any case if you check there should be two folders: *data-labeling* and *.oci* (this one is hidden).
+    You don't have to extract the zip file to your laptop as you will upload it as such to your OCI environment.

     If unzipped, *lab2.zip* has the following structure: